yorgopetsas/Python/Flask/Simple Flask Website/README.md

      return render_template("profile.html", name=name, age=age, nationality=nationality)
 ```

-3. LinkedIn: This page we show you how we inherit the template used in the home page, we overwrite the content block while leaving everything else untouched.
+3. <b>LinkedIn</b>: This page we show you how we inherit the template used in the home page, we overwrite the content block while leaving everything else untouched.
 Flask uses the Jijna to manage templates and the way to configure it to start the new templates with the following tag:

 ```